 - Water resources and management;

 - Forestry, protected areas and biodiversity;

 - Infrastructure (including transport and the energy sectors) and territorial planning;

 - Economic impacts and opportunities;

 English is the working language in RegionsAdapt´s Working Groups.
 If needed, the Secretariat can support participants, upon requirement, with consecutive translation into French, Portuguese and Spanish.

 RegionsAdapt was launched on December 3rd 2015, in Paris, alongside the Twenty-first Conference of the Parties to the United Nations Framework Convention on Climate Change (COP21), thanks to the initiation of the Governments of Catalonia and Rio de Janeiro, with nrg4SD as its Secretariat, and The Climate Group and CDP as endorsing partners.

 The Network of Regional Governments for Sustainable Development (nrg4SD) acts as the Secretariat of RegionsAdapt.

-No. Signatories of RegionsAdapt who are also members of the Network of Regional Governments for Sustainable Development (nrg4SD) have the advantage, though, of being eligible to participate in call for projects that this network promotes.
+No, but signatories of RegionsAdapt who are also members of the Network of Regional Governments for Sustainable Development (nrg4SD) have additional advantages, , e.g. of being eligible to participate in call for projects that the Network promotes.